mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 credits – having a million credits in one's bank account on Sylea is all well and good, but if you are twenty parsecs away and the data has not caught up with you, then that money is inaccessible to you.
-Large banks, corporations and other financial institutions use the X- boat network to synchronise important fi nancial records, but private citizens must make arrangements to keep credits available.
+Large banks, corporations and other financial institutions use the X-boat network to synchronise important fi nancial records, but private citizens must make arrangements to keep credits available.

 It is possible to notify one's bank and have a line of credit sent ahead (or at least sent at the same time) if you know your destination but wandering travellers must often use physical cash or trade goods.
 In addition to physical credits, precious metals, gemstones, radioactive elements or technological wonders are sometimes used as barter